redis/redis-doc/topics/cluster-spec.md

 the source or destination node) are still available.

-Operations about keys that don't exist or are, during the resharding, split between the source and destination node, will generate a `-TRYAGAIN` error.
+Operations about keys that don't exist or are, during the resharding, split between the source and destination nodes, will generate a `-TRYAGAIN` error.
 The client can try the operation after some time, or report back the error.

 As soon as the migration of the specified hash slot has terminated, all the